The Acquisition and Leveraged Finance Review: Australia

 Unitranche loans (a hybrid loan that rolls senior and subordinated debt into a single debt instrument) remain popular, particularly on the basis that they are nimble, flexible (from a covenant perspective) and relatively easy to execute.

-The pandemic has had a dampening effect on M&A-related financing while the market takes stock and reflects on the impacts to the economy, and associated uncertainty.
+Despite the pandemic's dampening effect on M&A-related financing in 2020, private equity dealmakers demonstrated a clear willingness to put capital to work on large-scale M&A financings in 2021.
+For example, Square Inc's A$39 billion acquisition of Afterpay in 2021 was the largest public M&A transaction in Australia's history and the largest cross-border fintech deal globally.
+The resurgence of private equity in M&A has been accelerated by structural shifts in the liquidity and appetite of global credit markets that resulted from the lower leveraged loan volumes in 2020.
 These factors have manifested themselves in enhanced difficulty in valuing potential buy-out targets.
-M&A-related financing for the Asian Pacific region experienced low volumes in the first half of 2020 (volumes reached US$23.59 billion in the first half of 2020, down by 22.2 per cent from US$30.3 billion in the same period the year prior).
-Regardless, Australia claimed the largest share in the region with 42.5 per cent of the M&A related activity,6 which supports the view that Australia remains a favourable jurisdiction for international dealmakers seeking opportunities in the Asia-Pacific given its status as a mature economy with a sound legal system.7 It is expected that the current low interest rate environment will continue to draw M&A-related financing activity to the local market led strongly by service-based sectors.
-The most notable M&A transaction involved a A$5.25 billion loan provided as part of the merger of Vodafone Hutchison Australia and TPG Telecom.
+M&A-related financing for the Asia Pacific region experienced low volumes in the first half of 2021 (volumes reached US$21.15 billion in the first half of 2021, down by 4.5 per cent from the same period the year prior).5 It is expected that the current low interest rate environment, together with the view that Australia remains a favourable jurisdiction for international dealmakers seeking opportunities in the Asia Pacific given its status as a mature economy with a sound legal system and response to the challenges of the pandemic,6 will continue to draw M&A-related financing activity to the local market led strongly by service-based and technology sectors.

 Regulatory and tax matters